ozmodiar192/washyobutt/README.md

 alias pbcopy=’xclip -selection clipboard’
 ```

 Why pbcopy?
 I use a mac most of the time, and it’s the command in OSX to copy output to your clipboard.
 I’m not smart enough to keep track of the platform I’m working on.
+If you were some kind of OS purist or had any principles at all, you'd probably just alias 'xclip' to 'xclip -selection clipboard'.

 #### Back to Github
 Now I’ll get my public key, and paste it into my github profile under “SSH Keys”.
+Part of the reason I'm a stickler for xclip is that keys are sensitive to extra spaces and characters.
+By using xclip, I'm sure I'm not dragging my mouse over an extra whitespace or grabbing part of my command prompt.

 ```
 cat ~/.wyb.pub | pbcopy